ToonWeyens/PB3D/README.md

 * The division of in parallel jobs now takes into account the fact that we have to be able to calculate the perturbation variables, which takes some memory as well.
 * A bit less output for perturbation driver.
 * Fixed a bug in the reconstruction of PB3D input variables.
-* INTEL has a strange bug in "calc_E", which is solved by setting an allocated array to zero.
+* INTEL has a strange bug in 'calc_E', which is solved by setting an allocated array to zero.
 * Fixed a bug that had not yet appeared where loc_n_r was used in the calculation of the X jobs size.
 This must be something that is not dependent on the process.
 * The first steps are taken for the plotting of the magnetic field.

 ## 1.54:
-* "calc_XYZ_grid" now also optionally outputs R.
+* 'calc_XYZ_grid' now also optionally outputs R.
-* Fixed a bug in "calc_XYZ_grid" where the inverse toroidal variable was taken wrongly.
+* Fixed a bug in 'calc_XYZ_grid' where the inverse toroidal variable was taken wrongly.
 * Previously in XDMF output, the dimensions and number of elements were only written if they were larger than 1.
 This was removed as it seemed not to work with ParaView.
-* "plot_HDF5" can now also handle vector plots with col=4.
+* 'plot_HDF5' can now also handle vector plots with col=4.
 The implementation could be generalized and made more elegant and robust.

 ## 1.55:
 * Fixed a bug in the calculation of required memory.
 * Fixed bugs in the plotting of B for HELENA.
-* The routines in "calc_B" have been generalized for any vector in "calc_vec_comp" in grid_utilities and are called by "B_plot".
+* The routines in 'calc_B' have been generalized for any vector in 'calc_vec_comp' in grid_utilities and are called by 'B_plot'.
-* "calc_pert_cart_comp" should be replaced by "calc_vec_comp" but for this, the calc_vec_comp needs to interpolate transformation matrices.
+* 'calc_pert_cart_comp' should be replaced by 'calc_vec_comp' but for this, the calc_vec_comp needs to interpolate transformation matrices.

 ## 1.56:
-* Extended "calc_vec_comp" to include arbitrary grids.
+* Extended 'calc_vec_comp' to include arbitrary grids.
-* "calc_pert_cart_comp" is not used any more.
+* 'calc_pert_cart_comp' is not used any more.
-* "plot_HDF5" needs to be rewritten for general vectors, not using collection type 4, so that it can also take into account the possible projection of a vector on the symmetry plane.
+* 'plot_HDF5' needs to be rewritten for general vectors, not using collection type 4, so that it can also take into account the possible projection of a vector on the symmetry plane.
 This is for the future.
-* "adapt_inoutput_POST" is removed, as also the solution grid can be perturbed for field-aligned grids as well.
+* 'adapt_inoutput_POST' is removed, as also the solution grid can be perturbed for field-aligned grids as well.

 ## 1.57:
-* "plot_sol" is now split in two parts, "plot_sol_xi" and "plot_sol_Q" that can be used to indicate that the plasma perturbation and the magnetic perturbation have to be plotted.
+* 'plot_sol' is now split in two parts, 'plot_sol_xi' and 'plot_sol_Q' that can be used to indicate that the plasma perturbation and the magnetic perturbation have to be plotted.
-* "plot_kappa" can now be used to plot the curvature.
+* 'plot_kappa' can now be used to plot the curvature.
-* Fixed bug in "plot_sol_vec", where the normalization constants were not taken into account.
+* Fixed bug in 'plot_sol_vec', where the normalization constants were not taken into account.
-* The output routines now should produce output that has been transformed back to unnormalized values and so does "calc_XYZ_grid".
+* The output routines now should produce output that has been transformed back to unnormalized values and so does 'calc_XYZ_grid'.
-* In "plot_kappa" there is the debug option to show the center of gravity, as a curiosity.
+* In 'plot_kappa' there is the debug option to show the center of gravity, as a curiosity.

 ## 1.58:
 * Fixed some small bugs concerning the non-debug version.
-* Implemented "J_plot" that serves to plot the current, similar to "B_plot" that plotted the magnetic field.
+* Implemented 'J_plot' that serves to plot the current, similar to 'B_plot' that plotted the magnetic field.

 ## 1.59:
 * Fixed a bug for the tests on input variables.
 They were called too late.
-* Added a normalization to be used with "pert_mult_factor_POST" to provide X_0.
+* Added a normalization to be used with 'pert_mult_factor_POST' to provide X_0.

 ## 1.60:
 * Intel makefile now specifies that the heap should be used for arrays larger than 100kB, to avoid overflowing the stack.
-* "dealloc_vars" is back in use for the metric equilibrium routines, and has been extended to "broadcast_output_eq_2", where it is most critical.
+* 'dealloc_vars' is back in use for the metric equilibrium routines, and has been extended to 'broadcast_output_eq_2', where it is most critical.
 * The initialization of equilibrium variables is done more carefully now, avoiding unnecessary E variables where possible.
-* The calculation of memory in "divide_eq_jobs" was wrong in assuming that the normal perturbation range would be divided.
+* The calculation of memory in 'divide_eq_jobs' was wrong in assuming that the normal perturbation range would be divided.
 Also, total memory usage is not available any more.

 ## 1.61:
 * Extensive rewrite of the whole overarching system with drivers.
 * Variables come from the main program and are passed through the drivers.
-They are deallocated finally in "stop_MPI".
+They are deallocated finally in 'stop_MPI'.
-* Input variables are now saved throughout the whole program, after reading them in "init_rich".
+* Input variables are now saved throughout the whole program, after reading them in 'init_rich'.
 * X jobs do not longer exist.
 They are not done in a large batch as before, but by iterating over the individual modes, possibly in blocks.
 * The normal grids in the perturbation phase are now also divided and equal to the trimmed equilibrium grids.
 * Implemented procedures to redistribute grids and equilibrium variables over a new normal range.
 * The division in equilibrium jobs is now different: For PB3D HELENA only nchi parallel values are calculated and their interpolation does not happen in batch.
-* "tol_norm" is not used any more to calculate the normal extent of the input variables, so that they match with the grids used later.
+* 'tol_norm' is not used any more to calculate the normal extent of the input variables, so that they match with the grids used later.
-* The maximum memory in total is now passed as input variable "max_tot_mem".
+* The maximum memory in total is now passed as input variable 'max_tot_mem'.
 * Started usin Valgrind again, in stead of Dr. Memory.
-* Fixed a bug where "pert_mult_factor_POST" was wrongly used when it was zero.
+* Fixed a bug where 'pert_mult_factor_POST' was wrongly used when it was zero.

 ## 1.62:
 * Well-functioning version.
 * Fixed bug: X_2 output is only written to HDF5 for last equilibrium job.
 * Updated and cleaned up the job distribution procedures.
-* Threw away many unnecessairy "wait_MPI" commands.
+* Threw away many unnecessairy 'wait_MPI' commands.
 * Updated the runtime parameters for SLEPC.

 ## 1.63:
 * In this version, the shell matrices were started to be implemented, but this is incomplete.
 Don't use this functionality.
 * The solution grid does have a ghost region now.
 The older versions crash for too small solution grids.
-* New file "SLEPC_vars.f90" that defines contexts for shell matrices as well as explicit interfaces.
+* New file 'SLEPC_vars.f90' that defines contexts for shell matrices as well as explicit interfaces.
-* New routine "get_ghost_vec" in SLEPC_utilities that allows one to get the ghost regions to the left and right.
+* New routine 'get_ghost_vec' in SLEPC_utilities that allows one to get the ghost regions to the left and right.
 * The solution variables are now stored in trimmed grid.

 ## 1.64:
 * Removed shell functionality again.
 In the future it might be restored and finalized.
-* Removed SLEPC_vars.f90 and its routines, as well as "get_ghost_vec".
+* Removed SLEPC_vars.f90 and its routines, as well as 'get_ghost_vec'.
-* Added new input variable "sol_n_procs" to control how many MPI processes are used for SLEPC.
+* Added new input variable 'sol_n_procs' to control how many MPI processes are used for SLEPC.
 Often, 1 is better han multiple.
 A negative number sets it equal to all available.
 * Started using block matrices in SLEPC, to improve legibility.
 No marked change in performance.
 * By default, the generalized Davidson method is used.
 If there is convergence to a positive (stable) mode, maybe you should choose ncv higher.
 * The run script has been changed somewhat, using only ncv=16 now.
 * Checking whether the resulting eigenpairs are valid is now also done for the release version.
 * Fixed a bug where the vacuum contribution was not copied to the integrated perturbation quantities.
-* Changed the "calc_norm_range" procedures somewhat, to take into account that the solution grid might have a different number of processes.
+* Changed the 'calc_norm_range' procedures somewhat, to take into account that the solution grid might have a different number of processes.
 * Added hard-coded option to use Hermiticity, but this does not work yet, as the SLEPC tolerance is much too low (see http://lists.mcs.anl.gov/pipermail/petsc-users/2016-October/030781.html).
 Forcing the matrix to be Hermitian artificially also does not work.

 ## 1.65:
 * Fixed a bug in the plotting of the magnetic grid.
 * Even if no solution found, POST can still output equilibrium quantities.
 * MUMPS warning has been removed, as it is not correct.
 The true source of slow SLEPC convergence was not using an optimzed version.
-* Now a target value is used through "EV_guess" in combination with shift-invert.
+* Now a target value is used through 'EV_guess' in combination with shift-invert.
 By default, it is -1E-1.
 This speeds up convergence greatly.
-* Introduced a new input variable "solver_SLEPC_style" that can choose between a default setting for Krylov-Schur (1) or GD (2).
+* Introduced a new input variable 'solver_SLEPC_style' that can choose between a default setting for Krylov-Schur (1) or GD (2).
-* Some more user messages concerning "--jump_to_sol" as well as while setting up the SLEPC solver.
+* Some more user messages concerning '--jump_to_sol' as well as while setting up the SLEPC solver.
 * Changed message formatting somewhat.
 * B_aligned was not intialized in POST; it has been removed.
 * Extended grids can have monotomously decreasing coordinates now.
-* "calc_vec_comp" now takes into account possible bad points at r=0.
+* 'calc_vec_comp' now takes into account possible bad points at r=0.
-* "calc_vec_comp" can now calculate fluxes.
+* 'calc_vec_comp' can now calculate fluxes.

 ## 1.66:
 * The numerical derivatives in the normal direction are now performed before saving the HELENA and VMEC variables, in the full input grid.
-* The procedure "prepare_RZL" has been deleted and its functionality is now done in "read_VMEC".
+* The procedure 'prepare_RZL' has been deleted and its functionality is now done in 'read_VMEC'.
-* The procedure "calc_eq_1" is now much lighter, and consists mainly of copying.
+* The procedure 'calc_eq_1' is now much lighter, and consists mainly of copying.
-* Fixed a bug in "B_plot" and "J_plot" where "plot_fluxes" was used wrongly while optional.
+* Fixed a bug in 'B_plot' and 'J_plot' where 'plot_fluxes' was used wrongly while optional.
 * Fixed some small bugs.
 * The module VMEC has been split in three modules, the usual VMEC_ops, VMEC_utilities and VMEC_vars.